Mdlglobal-atlassian-net/lighthouse/docs/scoring.md

 ### How do performance metrics get scored?

 Once Lighthouse is done gathering the raw performance metrics for your website (metrics reported in milliseconds), it converts them into a score by mapping the raw performance number to a number between 0-100 by looking where your raw performance metric falls on the Lighthouse scoring distribution.
-The Lighthouse scoring distribution is a log normal distribution that is derived from the performance metrics of real website performance data ([example sample distribution](https://www.desmos.com/calculator/zrjq6v1ihi)).
+The Lighthouse scoring distribution is a log-normal distribution that is derived from the performance metrics of a large number of real website performance data ([example sample distribution](https://www.desmos.com/calculator/5zmpii7jiw)).

 Once it finishes computing the percentile equivalent of your raw performance score, it takes the weighted average of all the performance metrics (per the weighting above).
 Finally, it applies a coloring to the score (green, orange, and red) depending on what "bucket" your score falls in.
 This maps to:
 - Red (poor score): 0-49